Western tragopan: Habitats

 It inhabits upper temperate forests between 2,400 and 3,600 m in summer, and in winter, dense coniferous and broad-leaved forests between 2,000 and 2,800 m elevations.
 The western tragopan is mostly arboreal but feeds on the ground.
 They feed mostly on leaves, shoots and seeds, but also consume insects and other invertebrates.
 Like most pheasants, they roost in trees singly or in pairs except during nesting.

 During display, the males show the throat inflated into lappets that appear purple with pink margins.
 They also display blue horns with a fancied resemblance to those of the Greek mythological god Pan, whence the name tragopan (tragos "goat" + Pan).
 During the display they call and the song is a loud two-note ringing wou-weee which is repeated every second for long periods.
 The breeding season is May and June.
 They build their nests in low tree hollows.

 They are sensitive to anthropogenic disturbance and avoid disturbed habitats (for instance, hydro-electric project development sites).

 Status

-The western tragopan is considered the rarest of all living pheasants.
+The western tragopan is considered as one of the rarest living landfowl.
 Its range is very restricted.
 In the Kashmir valley, it is known as daangeer, in Chamba as phulgar and in the Kullu valley as jujurana ("king of birds").
 It was accorded the status of state bird of Himachal Pradesh in 2007.

 The population of the western tragopan is threatened by several anthropogenic factors throughout its range.
 The world population is estimated at fewer than 5,000 individuals, including a captive breeding population in Himachal Pradesh which numbered fewer than ten pairs in 2012.
 CITES has listed this species in Appendix I in order to discourage selling of its feathers.
 Representing the endemic bird area D02 of Western Himalaya, the western tragopan has been described as a range-restricted species.